 - · Members of Boards of Supervisors

-- Mayors and Members of City Councils
+- · Mayors and Members of City Councils

 - Chief Administrative Officers

 - District Attorneys

 - County Counsels

 - City Attorneys

 - · City Managers

 - Planning Commissioners

 - · County and City Treasurers

 - County and city public officials (including employees and consultants) who manage public investments

-Members of Newly Created Boards and Commissions of Newly Created Agencies

-Members Generally, such a member must fully disclose their investments, interests in real property, business positions, and income (including loans, gifts, and travel payments) file an assuming office statement within 30 days as well as subsequent statements until the member's position is designated in positions are covered under a conflict of interest code.
+Members of Newly Created Boards and Commissions Generally, such a member must file an assuming office statement within 30 days as well as subsequent statements until the member's position is designated in a conflict of interest code.
 See Regulation 18754.